spinnaker/spinnaker-gradle-project/spinnaker-extensions/README.md

 ### Notes

-* Expects multi-module gradle project where each module implements extensions targeting a single spinnaker service.
+* Expects multi-project gradle builds where each sub project implements extensions targeting a single spinnaker service.
 * Storage for plugin artifacts(bundled zip) can be like S3, GCS, jCenter or artifactory etc. ????